SimpliRF/gnuradio_llm/README.md

 ```
 Copyright (c) 2025 SimpliRF, LLC.

-cdsp is free software: you can redistribute it and/or modify
+GNU Radio LLM is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-cdsp is distributed in the hope that it will be useful,
+GNU Radio LLM is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with cdsp.
+along with GNU Radio LLM.
 If not, see <https://www.gnu.org/licenses/>.
 ```